rinviriti/research-ai-assistant/README.md

 # Purpose of the Project

-This project was built as a flagship portfolio project to demonstrate:
+This project was built as a portfolio project to demonstrate:

 - Flutter app development
 - AI integration